tale-toul/OCP4baremetalIPI/README.md

 ### Add firewall rules to allow access to sushy-tools

-In order for the bootstrap V to be able to control the cluster VMs via redfish protocol a firewall rule allowing access to the port where the susy-tools server is listening needs to be added to the physical host:
+In order for the bootstrap VM to be able to control the cluster VMs via redfish protocol a firewall rule allowing access to the port where the susy-tools server is listening needs to be added to the physical host:
 ```
 $ sudo firewall-cmd --add-port 8080/tcp --zone=libvirt --permanent
 $ sudo firewall-cmd --reload